 - Quick Oats are my favorite in this recipe because of their smaller size.
 They make a better crisp, in my opinion.
 But you can use old fashioned oats if that’s what you have.
 The difference is minimal, it will just be a slightly chewier crisp!

-- Melting the butter for the crisp topping is a simple step that saves you from cutting cold butter into the mixture.
+- Make sure you melt the butter.
+Melting the butter for the crisp topping is a simple step that saves you from cutting cold butter into the mixture.
 Trust me on this!

 - Allowing the crisp time to set before serving is really the best.
 The juices will thicken up and it’s just as good at room temperature!
 Also note this stays warm for a while after baking so even an hour later you will still have a warm crisp!